 Worse yet, we started to engage in so-called positional consumption.
 If your neighbor bought a new car, you wanted to buy an even newer and more expensive model — whether you needed it to survive or not.
 Such consumption behavior emerged not just with respect to goods but also to services—think of the $1,000 haircut or the $595 per-person dinner at a Michelin starred restaurant in Manhattan .

-A Universal Basic Income comprises the basis for economic freedom, but it will make people truly free only when they can go back to appreciating the difference between needs and wants.
-You need to eat.
-You may want to eat at a Michelin starred restaurant.
-You need to drink water.
-You may want to drink an expensive wine.
-If you crave the expensive food or wine and won't be satisfied with anything less then a Universal Basic Income will do much for you.
+A Universal Basic Income comprises the basis for economic freedom, but it will make people truly free only when they can go back to appreciating the difference between needs and wants: You need to eat; you may want to eat at a Michelin starred restaurant.
+You need to drink water; you may want to drink an expensive wine.
+If you crave the expensive food or wine and won't be satisfied with anything less, then a Universal Basic Income will not do much for you.
 You'll forego opportunities to pursue your interests for their own sake because you'll still feel compelled to seek out a bigger, better job so that you can make more money.
 On the other hand, if you can come to more clearly distinguish your basic needs from your wants, then a Universal Basic Income will significantly increase your freedom.